Tolkien's maps: The Silmarillion

-Style
+Functions

+Aesthetic experience

 The style of Tolkien's maps mixes illustrative principles and purpose with cartographical practice.
 Alice Campbell, in The J. R. R. Tolkien Encyclopedia, writes that while they have what Tolkien called an "archaic air", they are not authentically medieval in style.
 In particular, he allows for blank spaces between features, an 18th-century innovation that meant that the features that were drawn were reliable.
 Campbell states that Tolkien's mapping style echoes William Morris's Arts and Crafts: "they are functional, but with an eye to grace and beauty", and in her view lie somewhere between illustration and cartography.

 Tolkien indeed wrote that "there should be picturesque maps, providing more than a mere index to what is said in the text".
 His maps thus have at least three functions: to help the author construct a consistent plot; to guide the reader; and through the "picturesque", the aesthetic experience, to lead the reader into the imagined secondary world.